 I moved in 2014 to Oxford, where I worked as a Researcher in Coastal Structures at HR Wallingford.
-During my time at HR Wallingford, I developed my CFD skills, analysing the effect of storms in breakwaters and wave energy converters.
-In 2015 I was awarded a Talentia Fellowship to do a joint PhD at the University of Edinburgh in collaboration with the University of Granada.
+During that time, I developed my computational fluid dynamics skills, analysing the effect of storms in breakwaters and wave energy converters.
+In 2015 I was awarded a Talentia Fellowship to pursue a joint PhD at the University of Edinburgh in collaboration with the University of Granada.
 My PhD thesis studied the effect of humidity in wave energy performance from analytical and numerical perspectives.

 From 2017, I worked at the University of Edinburgh as a Postdoctoral Research Associate in Marine Energy, where I studied the life cycle and techno-economics of marine energy converters, as well as the numerical modelling of ocean energy arrays.
 Moreover, I was a Work Package leader for a €20M H2020 project from the European Commission working on numerical tools for the optimisation of tidal energy farms.

 In September 2018, I was awarded a Chancellor's Fellowship in Data Driven Innovation focusing on satellite applications for the ocean.

 Latest research projects

 I lead the Coastal and Environmental Remote Sensing Group (CEReS) at the School of Engineering, check our work in the section Further Information below.